auspi/gobble/README.md

     * click Reveal Config Vars
     * add DEBUG with value false
     * add host with value {heroku_app_name}.herokuapp.com
+    * This will finalize your deployment process
+    * You will need to setup create your first superuser:

+        * for this you will need heroku setup on you machine
+        * please follow getting started with heroku to download heroku on your local system
+        * then run `heroku run --app {heroku_app_name} python manage.py createsuperuser`

 After this when ever you push your code to this repo, auto deploy will be initiated.